Businesses and organizations use a formula known as Weighted Average Cost...

-For example, Quickbooks provides core accounting and bookkeeping functionality but offers payroll as an add-on feature.
+For example, Intuit’s QuickBooks provides core accounting and bookkeeping functionality.
+If you want payroll, it’s an add-on feature.

-Other software, such as Freshbooks, don’t offer payroll at all — they instead allow for easy integration with other payroll-specific accounting software programs you may use.
+Other software, such as FreshBooks, which is a small business accounting software, don’t offer payroll at all — they instead allow for easy integration with other payroll-specific accounting software programs you may use.

 Built for medium-sized to large companies, ERP software combines features from several functional areas, including accounting, finance, HR, inventory management, marketing, and more.
 Most ERP systems also come with customer relationship management (CRM) software to help you track your relationships with each customer.

-As of October 2016, 64.4% of small businesses used accounting software to aid in their accounting tasks.
+As of October 2016, 64.4% of small and medium-sized businesses used accounting software to aid in their accounting tasks.
 Here are some reasons why.